zenml-io/blog.zenml.io/_posts/2022-08-03-deploy-with-kserve.md

 layout: post
 author: Safoine El khabich
 title: "Deploy your ML models with KServe and ZenML"
-description: "How to use ZenML and the new KServe integration which helps data scientist deploy serverless ML models in just few steps."
+description: "How to use ZenML and KServe to deploy serverless ML models in just a few steps."
 category: zenml
 tags: zenml integrations deployment kserve mlops
 publish_date: August 04, 2022